rackerlabs/support-how-to/content/how-to/rackspace-email/enable-dkim-in-the-cloud-office-control-panel/index.md

 - **Applies to:** Administrator
 - **Difficulty:** Easy
-- **Time needed:** Approximately 15 minutes to create record, 24-48 hours for the record to propagate
+- **Time needed:** Approximately 15 minutes to create a record, 24-48 hours for the record to propagate
 - **Tools required:**  DNS host administrator access

 For more information on prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology).